 Establishing a connection with a server via Port 21 does not automatically give your information away.
 Uploading and downloading files via FTP is done through a separate data channel, usually connecting to the server through Port 20.
 Meanwhile, your Port 21 connection allows you to enter FTP commands and browse file listings on the server.

-Port 21 is not inherently insecure.
-And there are simple measures you can take to improve the security of your data when utilizing a Port 21 connection.
+There are simple measures you can take to improve the security of your data when utilizing a Port 21 connection.

 1. Require a password for all your file transfers.
 While this is common knowledge today, many people find passwords a hassle and tend to skip if not required.
 A weak username and password mean a less secure transaction no matter what port you use.